thewizardplusplus/go-blockchain/README.md

     - loading the last block;
     - storing a block;
     - storing a block group (optional);
+    - deleting a block;
+    - deleting a block group (optional);
   - wrappers:
-    - wrapper that adds support for saving a block group to those storages that cannot do this;
+    - wrapper that adds support for the following operations to those storages that cannot do them:
+      - storing a block group;
+      - deleting a block group;
   - kinds:
     - memory storage:
       - storing blocks in memory.